Frame Your Story

 Lindenwood University Cinema Arts Faculty

-Each full-time faculty member in the Cinema Arts program has worked professionally in her or his field, and each has more than a decade of experience in higher education.
+Each full-time faculty member in our St. Louis Cinema Arts bachelor's (BA or BFA) program has worked professionally in her or his field, and each has more than a decade of experience in higher education.
+They have won awards both nationally and internationally.
 Members of the faculty specialize in producing, directing, lighting, cinematography, editing, and screenwriting.
 Adjunct faculty members from the St. Louis film and television production community also bring a wide range of talent and experience to our program.

 Earning a Degree in Cinema Arts at Lindenwood University